aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shape/x/_index.md

 ## Shape.X property

-Returns or sets the x-coordinate of the upper-left corner of the shape.
+Gets or sets the x-coordinate of the shape's upper-left corner, measured in points.
 Read/write Single.

 ```csharp
 public float X { get; set; }